 Part of being a parent means being there for your child when it’s time to have the big conversations, from ‘what is death?’ to ‘why does Santa look so much like Grandpa?’
 There’s a good chance that most of these conversations are at least a little ways away – most babies don’t start to play detective over Santa’s shoe size until they’ve started speaking in complete sentences.
-Other conversations may need to come a little sooner, though, even if Baby might not be ready to hold up his end of the dialogue very well yet.
+Other conversations may need to come a little sooner, though, even if Baby might not be ready to hold up their end of the dialogue very well yet.

 Public vs. private

-Some parents find it’s easier to just make a rule against certain behaviors all of the time, instead of trying to explain to Baby that he can act one way at home, and another way in public.
+Some parents find it’s easier to just make a rule against certain behaviors all of the time, instead of trying to explain to Baby that they can act one way at home, and another way in public.
 In the end, it’s a question of whether you feel it’s better to start talking about the differences between the way people act at home and in public early, so Baby grows up with the idea and grows into understanding it, or whether you feel it’s better to wait to talk about it until Baby can understand and respond in a meaningful way.

-One of the biggest keys to conversations with Baby at this age is consistency – he’s not going to get it right away, but if you’ve patiently talked through the importance of using an indoor voice at the grocery store three, or four, or fifteen times, you may notice it start to make a difference.
+One of the biggest keys to conversations with Baby at this age is consistency – they're not going to get it right away, but if you’ve patiently talked through the importance of using an indoor voice at the grocery store three, or four, or fifteen times, you may notice it start to make a difference.
 An important part of toddler-proofing is talking to your child about household dangers and how to avoid them, and dealing with public vs. private behavior falls under a similar category.